-With the range of dairy free products continuing to grow, it has never been easier to integrate plant milk into your diet.
-Try buying multiple flavors and seeing which ones are your favorite!
+With the increasing availability of dairy-free products, it's easier than ever to integrate plant milk into your diet.
+Try buying multiple flavors and see which ones you prefer!

 Apply the “plant milk theory” to other dairy

 Incorporate the “plant milk theme” of personal and global health into other dairy products, such as cheese.
-With countless recipes and cookbooks available, it’s easier than ever to make vegan cheese at home.
-Most recipes require only a few ingredients, and it’s doable to make everything from soft, spreadable cheeses, to harder, aged varieties.
+With countless recipes and cookbooks available, you can even whip up vegan cheese at home.
+Most recipes require only a few ingredients.
+Try your hand at making everything from soft, spreadable cheeses to harder, aged varieties.

 Go for a walk